 Who may request Holy Baptism?

-→ All those seeking baptism for themselves or their child are required to meet individually with a member of the Cathedral clergy to discuss their desire for baptism.
+- All those seeking baptism for themselves or their child must first meet with a member of the Cathedral clergy to discuss their desire for baptism.

 → Alumni/alumnae of St. Alban’s School or National Cathedral School